-How Yoga Helps Your Emotional Health
+How does Yoga Helps Your Emotional Health

 Anyone who has practiced yoga regularly will tell you that it is not only good for the body but also improves your mental and emotional well-being.
 Yoga is not just a way to strengthen your muscles.
-It also helps you improve your connection to yourself and others while getting in touch with the emotional and psychological wounds that need healing.
+It also helps you strengthen your connection to yourself and others while getting in touch with the emotional and psychological wounds that need healing.

 Yoga is not just about poses and positions.
 It is, most importantly, about creating a connection between your body and your mind, which will improve your emotional health immensely.
 Here are five critical ways that yoga can enhance your emotional and mental health.

 #1.
 You build your sense of self.
 The regular practice of yoga helps you get to know yourself and your own strengths.
 It allows you to create a relationship with yourself that is more about noticing and observing and less about judging.
 You learn to trust yourself while also learning to love yourself.
 Over time, you will gain confidence through a regular yoga practice, which improves your outlook and self-esteem, too.
 Yoga practices teach you to focus on listening to your body and your mind, which allows you to understand and connect more deeply with yourself.